 - A friend’s physical or mental health

 Crisis counselors are standing by 24/7/365 to answer reports by phone or respond to reports made through the Safe2HelpNE app or website.
 A real, live, caring person is ready to take and respond to any report.
-These Crisis Counselors are employed by Boys Town and are specially trained to receive reports.
+Boys Town employs these Crisis Counselors and are specially trained to receive reports.

 Any Nebraska K-12 student (public or nonpublic) may use Safe2HelpNE.

 No. Safe2HelpNE is an anonymous report line.
 The crisis counselors who respond to your report do not know your identity.
-You have the option to allow the crisis counselors to re-contact you for more information through a random number which is assigned to you.
+You can allow the crisis counselors to contact you for more information through a random number assigned to you.
 If you choose this option, they still do not know your identity.
 The only way you will not be anonymous is if you tell someone you reported to Safe2Help.

 There is no cost to any public or nonpublic K-12 school in Nebraska.
-The legislature will receive data from the Safe2Help line after three years of operation.
-At that time the partners will ask for additional funding based on the utility of the line.
+After three years of operation, the legislature will receive data from the Safe2Help line.
+At that time, the partners will ask for additional funding based on the line’s utility.

-- If a district is not participating in Safe2HelpNE and a report is made to Safe2HelpNE regarding concerning behavior in your district, law enforcement will be contacted to carry out the necessary investigation or follow-up.
+- Suppose a district is not participating in Safe2HelpNE, and a report is made to Safe2HelpNE regarding behavior in your district.
+In that case, law enforcement will be contacted to conduct the necessary investigation or follow-up.

-- If a district currently has a method for students, staff, and parents to anonymously report concerning behavior operated and responded to 24/7/365, and it is working, your district most likely is prepared to receive reports for your district via the established method.
+- If a district currently has a method for students, staff, and parents to report concerning behavior, it should be operated anonymously and responded to 24/7/365.
+It is working, and your district is most likely prepared to receive reports for your district via the established method.

 - The threat assessment process is considered a prevention measure.
-Teams are trained to assess behaviors and risks associated with targeted violence using research-based guidance.
-School teams gather information regarding reported or observed behavior to connect data, making sense of a concerning situation.
-This process allows the team to determine what supports may be put into place to help a student or staff member.
+Using research-based guidance, teams are trained to assess behaviors and risks associated with targeted violence.
+School teams gather information regarding reported or observed behavior to connect data and make sense of a concerning situation.
+This process allows the team to determine what supports may be implemented to help a student or staff member.

-- Any time there is concerning behavior it is best practice for a multi-disciplinary team to review the situation.
+- Whenever there is a concern about behavior, it is best practice for a multi-disciplinary team to review the situation.
 Each team member provides a different viewpoint in the assessment.
 For example, school personnel view the whole child and situation based on their day-to-day interactions and knowledge of a student.
-The Mental Health Professional looks at potential violence risks based on their behavioral health knowledge, and Law Enforcement can access information about risk that schools may not know.
+Mental health professionals look at potential violence risks based on their behavioral health knowledge, and law enforcement can access risk information that schools may not know.